 Common Reasons for Non-Payment

-To familiarize yourself with Arkansas Blue Cross Insert plan name reimbursement requirements, please refer to the list below of messages commonly found on dental remittances to explain non-payment:
+To familiarize yourself with Insert plan name reimbursement requirements, please refer to the list below of messages commonly found on dental remittances to explain non-payment:

 No payment can be made.
 The reported procedure is covered once in a 3-year period.
 Benefits have been provided previously for a similar service within this time period.